cloudfoundry/community/toc/rfc/rfc-0027-generic-per-route-features.md

 accommodates most use cases (e.g., ~25 app GUIDs in an allowlist) while protecting platform stability.

-**Operator guidance**: Operators can tune NATS bandwidth consumption for route options by **Operator guidance**: Operators can tune resource consumption for route options by adjusting two settings:
+**Operator guidance**: Operators can tune resource consumption for route options by adjusting two settings:
 - **Route options size limit**: Controls the maximum size per route (default: 1 KB)
 - **Route emit interval**: Controls how frequently routes are re-registered (default: 20s)

-Operators with larger route options requirements MAY increase the size limit while also increasing the emit interval to maintain acceptable bandwidth usage, depending on their deployment characteristics.
+Operators with larger route options requirements MAY increase the size limit while also increasing the emit interval to maintain acceptable resource usage, depending on their deployment characteristics.

+Note: Lowering the size limit does not affect existing routes.
+Routes created before the change may still contain options exceeding the new limit until they are updated.

 ### Required Changes